Wednesday, July 30, 2008

 An overserved fan being consoled by her boyfriend, who can't use two hands because then he'd drop his beer.

 I just hope they all got home eventually.
 Or maybe even to next week's race track.
 And if you expect me to know where that is, I apologize.
 I'm not that big of a fan.
-Yet.
+Yet.-JT

 Sunday, July 27, 2008